kirjavascript/cakeybar/README.md

 * solid multimonitor support
 * i3 mode, window, workspaces
 * easy layout model
-* flexible themeing with CSS
+* flexible theming with CSS
 * image support

 currently only i3 is supported though this could be expanded in future